kocxyz/Launcher/README.md

 2. Run the installer
 3. If the windows defender message pops up, click "More info" and then "Run anyway"

+## Import an existing Private server installation

+1. Create a directory somewhere that will house everything
+2. Depending on the private server edition version you have downloaded, create a directory in the directory you just created called either `highRes` or `lowRes`
+3. Move the private server editions files into the highRes or lowRes folder
+4. Restart your launcher and click "Yes" when it asks you to create a version.txt

 ## Features
 - Improve usability by providing basic settings instead of command line arguments
 - A basic news feed and a server browser and favorites list